Fernando Diniz enters the crosshairs of Brazilian giant and can leave Fluminense

 With Flu, Diniz commands the best football in Brazil today.
 The giant from Rio de Janeiro has been undefeated for several matches in the season, much in view of the beautiful work that Diniz does against the tricolor, among the first in the Brasileirão.

-Anyway, removing Diniz, from Flu, at this moment, is a big task, and Galo starts looking at other names in the market, like Cuca, at the moment, favorite to take over the club project until the end of the year.
+Anyway, removing Diniz, from Flu, at this moment, is a big task, and Galo starts to look at other names in the market, like Cuca, at the moment, favorite to take over the club project until the end of the year.
 Renato Gaúcho appears as a second option.

 Fernando Diniz does not want to leave the Flu